 The Plan was established to provide you with benefits that are in addition to your Social Security benefits and your other sources of retirement income.
 The Plan and the Prior Plan were identical in all essential respects when the Prior Plan was merged into this Plan.
 All benefits payable under the Prior Plan are now payable from a Trust which funds the benefits provided under both Plans.

-We urge both you and your family to read the booklet carefully so that you will clearly understand what the Plan can do for you.
+We urge you and your family to read the booklet carefully.

-Joint Board of Trustees September 1, 2019
+Board of Trustees January 1, 2021

 BRIEF SUMMARY OF MAJOR PLAN PROVISIONS